Sorry, you need to enable JavaScript to visit this website.

 In a town that isn’t known for walkability, The Grand is the central development in a neighborhood that is entirely pedestrian-friendly.
 One can imagine strolling from the park to an array of museums, restaurants and cafés — all within three square blocks.

-And perhaps the ultimate expression of open public space is the highly-anticipated plaza at The Grand, the centerpiece of Frank Gehry’s design.
+And perhaps the ultimate expression of open public space is the plaza at The Grand, the centerpiece of Frank Gehry’s design.

 Couple Walking in Public Park DTLA